• Q&A QUIZZES

 It commemorates the martyrdom of Hussein bin Ali, the grandson of the Prophet Muhammad.
 It is one of the largest pilgrimage gatherings on Earth, in which over 15 million people go to the city of Karbala in Iraq.
 Observance of Arba'een in Karbala was banned for many years when Saddam Hussein, was president of Iraq.

-What is the missing name? (consider commonly accepted boundaries of continents)
+66. What is the missing name? (consider commonly accepted boundaries of continents)

-Seychelles (smallest countries in their continents)
+Vatican City (smallest countries of continents)

 Caribbean countries are usually considered part of North America and South Pacific island countries part of Oceania.

-Aguada, Varca, Vagator, Colva, Calangute, and Anjuna are some of the beaches in what state of India known for its Portuguese influence and for its spicy vindaloo?
+67. Aguada, Varca, Vagator, Colva, Calangute, and Anjuna are some of the beaches in what state of India known for its Portuguese influence and for its spicy vindaloo?

 Goa